Winstein--10

 That no doubt why Watchtower leaders since Russell have tried to make predic-

-tions like prophets as an extra effort of persuasion that they had special in-
+effort of persuasion that they had special in-

-formation that makes a difference in the case, but an overview of their track
+formation that makes a difference in the case, but an overview of their

 record goes against the credibility of the idea.